-As outlined in the Montreal Pledge and the Portfolio Decarbonisation Coalition, the decarbonisation initiative looks to "mobilise a critical mass of institutional investors committed to gradually decarbonising their portfolios" in the 'financial economy' that will help facilitate and incentivise decarbonisation of the 'real economy'.
-To this end, we argue that decarbonisation portfolios can and should go beyond just carbon reduction to incorporate a broader sustainable development, including exposure to renewable sources of energy and responsible business practices in support of a more sustainable 'real economy'.
+As outlined in the Montreal Pledge and the Portfolio Decarbonisation Coalition, the decarbonisation initiative looks to "mobilise a critical mass of institutional investors committed to gradually decarbonising their portfolios" in the 'financial economy' that will help facilitate and incentivise decarbonisation of the 'real economy'.^{11 12} To this end, we argue that decarbonisation portfolios can and should go beyond just carbon reduction to incorporate a broader sustainable development, including exposure to renewable sources of energy and responsible business practices in support of a more sustainable 'real economy'.
 Further, we seek to enable investors to meet goals of positively positioning their portfolios to the potential effects of the energy transition without changing their investment objectives.

-Developing solutions to incorporate climate change into a portfolio is an area that will continue to develop and evolve.
+The Russell Investments Sustainable Global Shares Fund demonstrates our commitment to developing solutions which incorporate climate change into a portfolio..
 We maintain an active research agenda on these topics with the goal of continuously fine-tuning our knowledge base and evolving our approach.
-Since first releasing our research on decarbonisation, we introduced our new Material ESG score14 and investigated the efficacy of adding broader criteria for resource efficiency such as water intensity metrics.15
+Since first releasing our research on decarbonisation, we introduced our new Material ESG score13 and investigated the efficacy of adding broader criteria for resource efficiency such as water intensity metrics.14